Picking the right humidifier

 In selecting the best humidifiers we weighed several factors, including performance (moisture output), ease of use, noise and the ownership experience, looking for both the best performers, and those that deliver the best bang for the book.

-Both experts and users were consulted.
+Both expert and user reviews s were evaluated.
 On the expert side, it's tough to find a better resource than ConsumerReports.org, which tests more humidifiers than anyone else.
 However, not all of the humidifiers listed on the site are current models (though many are) and the results of its hands-on tests can only be viewed by subscribers.
 TheSweetHome.com also consults ConsumerReports.org and other experts and reviewers, but then conducts its own testing to find the best choice.
-We also looked at comparative reviews conducted by Good Housekeeping and Slate; though both are now a little dated, enough of the models covered there are still available to make both resources somewhat useful.
+BabyGearLab.com conducts its own hands-on evaluations, and, while that review is aimed at someone looking for a humidifier for a nursery, anyone looking for a single-room humidifier will find the insights there useful.